MetCouncilGIS/MinnesotaMetadataStylesheet/README.md

 Copy this file into <ArcGIS program location>\Metadata\Stylesheets\ArcGIS_Imports folder for use with ArcCatalog.

 3. MGMG Metadata.cfg
 This configuration file ties it all together.
-Copy this file into <ArcGIS program locaiton>\Metadata\Config folder.
+Copy this file into <ArcGIS program location>\Metadata\Config folder.

 Once installed, 'MGMG Metadata' will appear as an additional option in the Customize -> ArcCatalog Options -> Metadata tab -> Metadata Style.